Miass: Tourism

 The old part of the city comprises 19th-century wooden houses with original balconies, jambs, and lintels.
 The house of the gold mine's administrator, Simonov, has also been preserved.

 Lake Turgoyak is located near Miass and is a popular tourist location, with crystal clear water.

 Miass has a rich mineralogical museum, as it is close to the Ilmensky Mineral conservation area.

-To the East of Miass is the Ilmenskyy Zapovednik, a large protected forest.
-Not far into the forest, trails lead to fresh-water springs.
+To the east of Miass is the Ilmenskyy Zapovednik, a large protected forest.
+Not far into the forest, trails lead to freshwater springs.